JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/restrict-private-properties.md

 }
 ```

-This can be useful because private packages cannot be installed by others via `npm install`.
-Since the distinction between `dependencies` and `devDependencies` only matters for published packages, restricting to only practical dependency types (like `devDependencies` and `peerDependencies`) can help simplify organization in private packages.
+This can be useful for private packages that won't be published.

 Or to check for different properties entirely: